 Adding/Dropping classes not indicated on the curriculum plan may delay the students’ graduation date and/or affect their financial aid award.

-During the Fall and Spring semesters, full-time status equals 9 to 16 credit hours, and part-time status equals 6 credit hours.
-During the Summer semester, full-time status equals 4.5 credit hours, and part-time status equals 3 credit hours.
+Regular Program 60-hour students will have a curriculum plan with a single letter.
+Advanced Standing or 30-hour students will have a curriculum plan with double letters.
+Plans are available to for students who would like to begin their graduate studies in Fall, Spring, or Summer.
+During the Fall and Spring semesters, full-time status equals 9 or more hours, and part-time status equals 6 credit hours.
+During the Summer semester, full-time status equals 4.5 or more credit hours, and part-time status equals 3 credit hours.

 Program Contact Information